Kauai Family Vacation Tips with Young Children and Babies

-We saved a lot of money and stress by booking a condo that had a full kitchen stocked with dishes, pans, cooking supplies, etc. We shopped at the local grocery stores and planned out the 24 meals plus snacks that we would need during our 9 day trip.
+We saved a lot of money and stress by booking a condo that had a full kitchen stocked with dishes, pans, cooking supplies, etc. We shopped at the local grocery stores and planned out the 24 meals plus snacks that we would need during our 9-day trip.

-To make it extra fun for the kids to eat-in, I bought Hawaiian canned drinks, Hawaiian cookies, Hawaiian flavored popsicles (mango, banana, pineapple, etc.) local produce, and candies that were on sale.
+To make it extra fun for the kids to eat in, I bought Hawaiian canned drinks, Hawaiian cookies, Hawaiian flavored popsicles (mango, banana, pineapple, etc.) local produce, and candies that were on sale.

 We planned out the meals pretty well because when we left, we only left about $30 in food that we weren’t able to eat or pack as snacks for our trip back home.

-Total we spent on food was just over $400 for meals—$400 for a family of 6 for 9 days is pretty good!
+The total we spent on food was just over $400 for meals—$400 for a family of 6 for 9 days is pretty good!

-We did go out for shaved ice three times which added an additional $75 to our total out of pocket food expense.
+We did go out for shaved ice three times which added an additional $75 to our total out-of-pocket food expense.

 5. Find things to do that are free.

-Traveling with a family of 6, costs can really add up when you do extracurricular day-activities.
+Traveling with a family of 6, costs can really add up when you do extracurricular day activities.